johnloy/esm-commonjs-interop-manual/README.md

   - For ESM-first universal development...

   - For ESM-first Node package development, use one TypeScript, Babel (Babel can transpile TypeScript, btw), [ascjs](https://github.com/WebReflection/ascjs), or putout to transpile ESM source to CJS while maintaining separate modules.
-There's really no strict need to bundle for Node.
-Also be sure to signal ESM support to package consumers by declaring one or more ESM entrypoints using Node's conditional `"exports"` package.json field.
+There's really no strict need to bundle for Node (though there are [arguments in favor](https://hashnode.com/post/is-there-any-reason-to-bundle-server-side-code-with-webpack-cja6i7ygs05a5xpwuitg0fu7r/answer/cjbpolqln004jeqwt39ibvtv6)).Also be sure to signal ESM support to package consumers by declaring one or more ESM entrypoints using Node's conditional `"exports"` package.json field.

     Alternatively, though not ESM-first, you can avoid a transpilation step by authoring in CJS and using a thin ESM wrapper.